SRFormer: Text Detection Transformer with Incorporated Segmentation and Regression: 4. Experiment

-\paragraph{Robustness.} As listed in Tab.~\ref{tab:domain-robustnss}, we evaluate the cross-domain robustness inherent in two models through subjecting them to training and testing regimens involving disparate datasets.
+\paragraph{Robustness.} As listed in Table.~\ref{tab:domain-robustnss}, we evaluate the cross-domain robustness inherent in two models by subjecting them to training and testing regimens involving disparate datasets.
 While TotalText addresses a more limited scope within scenes and languages, MLT, in contrast, encompasses a wide array of both domains.
-When trained on the combination of SynthText, MLT and TotalText, our model exhibits a relatively superior performance, albeit with a moderate degree of statistical significance.
-The exclusion of MLT data from the training dataset engenders an observable decrement in the performance of DPText.
-In contrast, our proposed model has an elevated level of robustness, evidenced by a significant performance upswing of \textbf{+13.18\%} on MLT and \textbf{+4.56\%} on TotalText, respectively.
-From an alternative vantage point, this performance differential tends to narrow when both models are only trained on synthetic data, reflecting SRFormer's capacity to cultivate real-world generalization even with limited samples~(e.g., TotalText).
+When trained on the combination of all, our model exhibits a relatively superior performance.
+The exclusion of MLT data engenders an observable decrement in the performance of DPText.
+In contrast, our proposed model has an elevated level of robustness, evidenced by a significant performance upswing of +13.18\% on MLT and +4.56\% on TotalText, respectively.
+From an alternative vantage point, this performance differential tends to narrow when both models are only trained on synthetic data, reflecting SRFormer's capacity to cultivate real-world generalization even with limited samples.

+Furthermore, the qualitative analysis depicted in Figure \ref{fig:compare} demonstrates that our model, in conjunction with the segmentation-based approach DBNet, possesses a comparable ability for generalization in detecting languages beyond English when trained on a dataset primarily consisting of English content.

+\paragraph{Inference time analysis.} As mentioned in Sec~\ref{Sec:intro}, segmentation methods inherently require complex post-processing to obtain the final outputs from the identified segmentation map.
+While our method incorporates both segmentation and regression, the final output is determined by the regression head, eliminating the need for the post-processing step.
+Fig.~\ref{fig:infer_time} shows the required time for model inference and post-processing.
+The segmentation method, DBNet, incurs significant post-processing time, resulting in four times longer than model inference time and high variability per image.
+In contrast, the regression method, DPText, and ours demonstrate negligible post-processing time.
+Additionally, it's worth denoting that SRFormer\#2L, featuring only two decoding layers, exhibits a comparable inference cost to DPText but achieves better performances (as listed in Table.~\ref{tab:perLayer}).